Garry Nolan

-Garry P. Nolan (born c.
-1961) is a British-American immunologist, academic, inventor, and business executive.
+Garry Philip James Nolan (born 1961) is a British-American immunologist, academic, inventor, and business executive.
 He holds the Rachford and Carlota A. Harris Professor Endowed Chair in the Department of Pathology at Stanford University School of Medicine.
 Nolan has founded biotechnology companies.
 Since 2022, most of his public appearances have been related to his support for ufology and his belief that extraterrestrial intelligence has visited or resides on Earth.

-Education
+Early life and education

-Nolan graduated in 1983 from Cornell University with a BS degree in biology with a specialization in genetics.
-In 1989, he received his PhD in genetics from Stanford University under Leonard Herzenberg before doing post-doctoral work with Nobel laureate David Baltimore at MIT.
+Nolan was born in the United Kingdom and his family emigrated to the US in 1963.
+He grew up in Windsor, Connecticut and attended Cornell University from 1979 to 1983 and obtained a BS degree in biology with a specialization in genetics.
+In 1989, he received his PhD in genetics from Stanford University under Leonard Herzenberg and he conducted post-doctoral work with Nobel laureate David Baltimore at Massachusetts Institute of Technology from 1990 to 1993.

-Research
+Research and career

+Nolan joined Stanford University School of Medicine in 1993 as an assistant professor in the Department of Microbiology and Immunology.
+He was promoted to associate professor in 1999 and professor in 2009.
+Since 2011, Nolan is the Rachford and Carlota A. Harris Professor at the Department of Microbiology and Immunology.
 His areas of research include autoimmunity and inflammation, cancer and leukemia, hematopoiesis, and using computation for network and systems immunology.

 Companies

 In 1996, Nolan founded the biotechnology company Rigel, Inc. with colleagues Donald Payan, James Gower, Thomas Raffin, and Ronald Garren in South San Francisco.
 In 2003, he established the biotech company Nodality, Inc., which develops "personalized tests for cancer and autoimmune diseases."
 Big data company BINA Technology was founded in 2010 and bought out by Roche in 2014 for $107 million.
 In 2011, he founded Apprise, which focused on cell analysis using split-pool technology.
 Nolan later sold Apprise to Roche, with whom he co-founded another startup, Scale Bio, which also focuses on split-pool technology.
 In 2015, with postdocs Yury Goltsev and Nikolay Samusik, he founded Akoya Biosciences, which commercializes Nolan's co-Detection by indexing (CODEX) technology.